segergabriel/FastRobots/README.md

 # ECE4160 Fast Robots

-Welcome to my Fast Robots webpage.
-Here you can find my completed labs for this course.
-I am an Electrical Engineering student interested in robotics.
+Welcome to my Fast Robots website.
+I am an Computer and Electrical Engineering student interested in robotics.
 Other than that, I enjoy ice hockey and golf.
+On this website, you can find my completed labs for this course.
+Over 12 laboratories, I continuously add features to my car to make it efficient and autonomous.

 ## Laboratories